Why We Built a Transparent AI Firewall

 What We Built

-PromptGuard is an open-source AI firewall.
-It sits between your application and your LLM provider as a transparent proxy.
+PromptGuard is an AI firewall designed for transparency.
+It sits between your application and your LLM provider as a transparent proxy, with open-source SDKs and fully explainable decisions.

 Your App → PromptGuard → OpenAI / Anthropic / Gemini / etc.Integration is one line of code—change your base_url.
 No SDK required, no code refactoring, no middleware to write.